openwisp/ansible-openwisp2/README.md

 Enabling the firmware upgrader module
 -------------------------------------

+**Note**: It is encouraged that you read the [quick-start guide of openwisp-firmware-upgrader](https://github.com/openwisp/openwisp-firmware-upgrader#quickstart) before going ahead.

 To enable the firmware upgrader module you need to set `openwisp2_firmware_upgrader` to `true` in your `playbook.yml` file.
 Here's a short summary of how to do this: